Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Experiments

 \subsection{Main Results}

-We report quantitative results on four restoration tasks for both FFHQ and ImageNet in Tab.~\ref{main_results}.
-Overall, our method delivers comparable or superior performance across datasets and operators, with especially large gains on \(4\times\) super-resolution, motion deblurring, and inpainting (rand), where it clearly outperforms competing pipelines.
-While DDNM is competitive on ImageNet motion deblurring, its performance does not consistently transfer across other tasks and degradations, whereas our approach remains robust across diverse linear inverse problems.
-Qualitative comparisons are provided in Fig.~\ref{fig_main}.
+We report quantitative results across four restoration tasks on both FFHQ and ImageNet in Tab.~\ref{main_results}.
+Overall, our method achieves comparable or superior performance across datasets and degradation types, with particularly large gains on \(4\times\) super-resolution, motion deblurring, and random inpainting.
+Although several baselines are competitive on ImageNet Gaussian deblurring, their advantages do not consistently transfer to other degradations, whereas our method maintains strong overall performance across diverse linear inverse problems.
+The ``-'' entries denote settings that are not natively supported by official implementations, and are omitted to avoid unreliable re-implementations.
+For the listed baselines, we adopt the default settings specified in their corresponding papers and open-source implementations, with a brief summary provided in Appendix~\ref{imple}.

-For FFHQ, we select face images covering diverse ages, genders, expressions, and accessories to stress-test fine-detail synthesis and generalization.
-For ImageNet, we emphasize samples with complex backgrounds, rich textures, and detailed animal faces/bodies to evaluate robustness under diverse semantics and high-frequency structures.
-These qualitative results are consistent with Tab.~\ref{main_results}, indicating better preservation of global structure and sharper textures with fewer spurious high-frequency artifacts under challenging degradations.
-Overall, our method shows the strongest robustness among the compared approaches, maintaining consistently strong performance across all settings.